percona/pmm/docs/details/commands/pmm-agent.md

 ## DESCRIPTION

-pmm-agent, part of the PMM Client package, runs as a daemon process on all monitored hosts.
+`pmm-agent`, part of the PMM Client package, runs as a daemon process on all monitored hosts.

 ## COMMANDS

 `pmm-agent run`
-: Run pmm-agent (default)
+: Run pmm-agent (default).

-`pmm-agent setup [node-address] [node-type] [node-name]` : Configure local pmm-agent
+`pmm-agent setup [node-address] [node-type] [node-name]` : Configure local pmm-agent.

 `pmm-agent help [command]`
-: Show help (for command) and exit
+: Show help (for command) and exit.

 ## OPTIONS AND ENVIRONMENT